Our Purpose and Organizational Structure

-We felt that companies offering rules automation and compliance services would benefit from an enormous reduction in the costs of maintaining all those external rules, such as tariffs, taxes, discounts, subsidies, fees, benchmarks, points systems, indicators, micro-payments, and others that surely will emerge with the pending arrival generalized market of algorithmic law and contracting.
+We felt that companies already offering rules automation and compliance services would benefit from an enormous reduction in the costs of maintaining all those external rules, such as tariffs, taxes, discounts, subsidies, fees, benchmarks, points systems, indicators, micro-payments, and others that surely will emerge with the pending arrival generalized market of algorithmic law and contracting.

 Such a market that includes automated legislation and algorithmic contracting requires a practical and cheap way for computational rules to be published to, and fetched from the Internet in a standard, computationally efficient, scalable and flexible way in support of any transaction, hosted on any platform, to the requirements (and idiosyncracies) of any jurisdiction.

-From the outset we felt that the component we would create should not stand on its own, rather by design it should supply only an auxiliary function.
+From the outset we felt that the data exchange component we would create should not stand on its own, rather by design it should supply only an auxiliary function.
 We called it “Lichen”, because lichens just grow on the sides of trees and rocks without interfering with them.
 These symbiotic organisms typically bring some additional color to those surfaces, but they seem reserved and minimalist.